 As a general rule of thumb:

-- Higher outputs – make it easier to drive your amp to distortion, but you give you less dynamic range.
+- Higher outputs – make it easier to drive your amp to distortion, but they give you less dynamic range.

 - Lower outputs – give you a cleaner sound with more dynamic range, but make it harder to achieve that overdriven amp sound.